-The Hero Home Program – What is it and how it can help
+Hero Home Programs™: What they are and how they can help

-So what is a Hero Home Program?
+So what is the Hero Home Programs™?
 It is a program dedicated to helping the military, hometown heroes like police officers, firefighters, and first responders, teachers, and healthcare workers get into the home of their dreams.
 And if you aren’t in any of those occupations, don’t fret!
-The program helps renters too!
+They help renters too!

-And how do we help?
+And how do they help?
 By providing you with all the types of assistance we listed above!
-Whether it is helping with a down payment, lowering closing costs, or finding you government-backed loans, we are dedicated to serving you.
-The best part is that you can still work with your private lending institution, as they work directly with your loan officer.
+Whether it is helping with a down payment, lowering closing costs, or finding you government-backed loans, Hero Home Programs™ is dedicated to serving you.
+And the best part is that you can still work with your private lending institution, as they work directly with your loan officer.

 Key takeaways to get you on your journey

 When it comes to buying a home for the first time, it can seem overwhelming.
 However, it doesn’t have to be.
-When working with us, we provide a whole world of resources available to help you achieve your dreams.
-Whether you are a hometown hero or just looking to get away from renting again, we are there for you.
+With Hero Home Programs™, there is a whole world of resources and people available to help you achieve your dreams.
+Whether you are a hometown hero or just looking to get away from renting again, Hero Home Programs™ is there for you.
 And the best thing is that they’re free to apply to.
 Simply schedule your consultation, and the regional representative from the program will reach out to YOU!

 So what are you waiting for?
-Be sure to apply with your local Hero Home Program agent, and be sure to contact them if you have any questions!
+Be sure to apply to your local Hero Home Programs™, and be sure to contact them if you have any questions!